SkydomGroup/Augustus/README.md

 ### How to use it?

 #### The first method.
-* Download the compiled jar from [Release](https://github.com/SkydomGroup/Augustus/releases).
+* Download the compiled Jar from [Release](https://github.com/SkydomGroup/Augustus/releases).

 #### The second approach.
 * Clone this repo.
 * Run `./gradlew applyPatches`, then `./gradlew createReobfPaperclipJar` from your terminal.
-* You can find the compiled jar in the project root's *build/libs* directory.
+* You can find the compiled Jar in the project root's *build/libs* directory.

 ## 中文(简体)